 Biography

-A former first-generation and transfer student, Randolph welcomes questions about the history major, minor, PhD, public history jobs, or university life generally.
+A former first-generation transfer student, Randolph welcomes questions about the history major, minor, PhD, public history jobs, or university life generally.

 Research Interests